micapam/jm-info/content/posts/2010-07-15-good-works.md

 source:
   url: https://islandmag.com/
   publication: Island 121
+teaser: Issue 121 of _Island_ magazine is out.
+Among the essays, stories and poetry is my poem, ‘Good Works’...
 ---

 Issue 121 of _Island_ magazine is out.
 Among the essays, stories and poetry is my poem, ‘Good Works’: